shantnu/Path/content/world-dream.md

-Me: What do you mean by self sabotage by the ego?
+*Me:* What do you mean by self sabotage by the ego?

-Teacher: Look at any alcoholic.
+*Teacher:* Look at any alcoholic.
 S/he will, when sober, swear on the lives of their children never to drink again.
 And yet, just a few hours later, they will be stealing money from those same children just to get a high.
 You must have examples from your own life?

-Me: I want to be loving, but sometimes I’m rude to people I love.
-I say things that hurt them, sometimes profoundly, and yet later I think: *WHy did I say that?
+*Me:* I want to be loving, but sometimes I’m rude to people I love.
+I say things that hurt them, sometimes profoundly, and yet later I think: *Why did I say that?
 THAT WAS NOT ME.
 It was like another person took over my body.
 An insane person.

-Teacher: Yes, that insanity that comes over most people, including you, is the EGO.
+*Teacher:* Yes, that insanity that comes over most people, including you, is the EGO.
 It loves misery, and will make every effort to bring more of it.
 It will say you need the perfect partner and job and house and car to be happy.

 And yet as soon as you have it all, it will start finding faults.
 The wife is growing old, or can’t cook, or doesn’t work.
-The boss is rude, the house needs maintainenace, the car is too expensive to run.
+The boss is rude, the house needs maintenance, the car is too expensive to run.